-- Use General Mixed Use zoning throughout Central Milwaukie (with the exception of the Milwaukie Marketplace, which will retain its current C-CS Zone) to allow a broader range of office, commercial, and residential uses in the area. - Allow Flex Space use on the Murphy site.
-Public input has been supportive of a wide range of uses in Central Milwaukie, as long as the buildings are attractive.
+- Use General Mixed Use zoning throughout Central Milwaukie (with the exception of the Milwaukie Marketplace, which will retain its current C-CS Zone, and the high-density residential zones) to allow a broader range of office, commercial, and residential uses in the area. - Public input has been supportive of a wide range of uses in Central Milwaukie, as long as the buildings are attractive.
 One use, however, that is only allowed on a portion of the Murphy site (as opposed to throughout Central Milwaukie) is employment flex space.
-This allows for a wider range of development options on a portion of the Murphy site, while maintaining the mixed use, pedestrianfriendly character envisioned throughout Central Milwaukie.
+This allows for a wider range of development options on a portion of the Murphy site, while maintaining the mixed use, pedestrian-friendly character envisioned throughout Central Milwaukie.

 • Allow by-right development throughout Central Milwaukie.
+The current challenge is that a Type III land use review and specific development schemes are required for the MU Overlay.
 Development that implements the community's vision, as identified in the Central Milwaukie Land Use and Transportation Plan, should be permitted through Type I Development Review.